An overview of the vocabulary around the cigar: The essential terms to know

 7. Humidor and Cigar Humidor

-Cigar humidors , larger than humidors, are spaces specifically designed to store a large quantity of cigars.
+Cigar humidors , larger than humidors, are spaces specially designed to store a large quantity of cigars.
 They are often equipped with temperature and humidity control systems to ensure that cigars remain fresh for long periods of time.

 8. Other Key Cigar Terms

-• Volado : Leaf located at the bottom of the plant, used mainly for its regular combustion.
+- Volado : Leaf located at the bottom of the plant, used mainly for its regular combustion.

 Conclusion

-The world of cigars is a universe rich in traditions, where each technical term adds to the sensory and cultural experience.
-By familiarizing yourself with this lexicon, you will be able to fully understand and appreciate the subtleties of the cigars you smoke.
+The world of cigars is a universe rich in tradition, where each technical term adds to the sensory and cultural experience.
+By familiarizing yourself with this glossary, you will be able to fully understand and appreciate the subtleties of the cigars you smoke.
 Whether you are a beginner or a seasoned connoisseur, these terms will quickly become indispensable companions on your journey into the heart of the cigar universe.